 Bushpig Hunting Cost in South Africa

 A Bushpig trophy will cost around $1000.
 Bushpig can be added to any of our package hunts.
+Our African hunt prices provide value for money.

 The Bushpig trophy hunting package includes a licensed hunting guide and a hunting license, and all permits.